cym13/cym13.github.io/index.rst

 -------------

 `How secure is unpredictableSeed? <article/unpredictableSeed.html>`_
-    D's unpredictableSeed is sometimes used to paliate to the lack of a CSPRNG in the standard library.
+    D's unpredictableSeed is sometimes used to compensate for the lack of a CSPRNG in the standard library.
 But how secure is that really?

 ________________________________________________________________________________